 It had to take my whole life into account.
 When we go through trauma we often make changes in our life.
 Sometimes subconscious, sometimes conscious.
 We are searching for answers, safety or just simplicity.
 When our plates are too full, we don’t make the time to deal with things in a timely manner (bills, phone calls, car repairs? etc) and things very quickly pile up.
-Pile up leads to stress.
+[Read: 5 Easy Ways to Keep Your Life Plate Clean] Pile up leads to stress.
 Stress makes our scattered brain even more haywire.
 I love simplicity.
 In fact I’m obsessed with it.
 Keeping my 'plate clean' is one of my huge focuses and keys to happiness and I want to share that happiness and simplicity with my clients.
 Because when you remove the stress of all the STUFF in your life that sits on your plate, you look around for what else in your life you can simplify.
 Removing the “what, when, where, how and how much” to eat from your life frees up so much space in your mind.
 So when I started to experience anxiety (read [5 Self-Care Rituals You Need in Your Life]) I started to think deeply about what exactly were the things creating stress in my life.
-And I started a process the opposite of what most might do, not a gathering of “ more”, but a total un-doing, clearing and stripping away of the things I thought I needed for fulfillment.
+And I started a process, not a gathering of “more”, but a total un-doing, clearing and stripping away of the things I thought I needed for fulfillment.

 Keep Your Plate Clean

-When I say 'keep your plate clean’ to clients I am not talking about their dinner plates.
-Read [5 Ways to Keep Your Life Plate Clean] to learn more how to simplify.
-I realized I absolutely loved that feeling you have when you 'cleanse' your home and fill garbage bags with 'stuff' you no longer need and take it down to donate to the thrift shop?
-Things are more open, fresher, a new slate.
+I absolutely loved that feeling you get after you 'cleanse' your home and fill garbage bags with 'stuff' you no longer need and donate it to the thrift shop.
+It feels more open, fresher, a new slate.
 That clean, open feeling was something I wanted every single day.
-I realized that my constant house cleaning was actually my need to do a real, deep cleanse like I had never done before.
+I realized that my constant house cleaning was actually my need to do a real, deep deep cleanse like I had never done before.

 How to be more minimalist in your life + nutrition: